-I am pleased to transmit the attached Report on the Bureau of the Public Debt (BPD) Administrative Resource Center's Description of its Financial Management Services and the Suitability of the Design and Operating Effectiveness of its Controls for the period July 1, 2011 to June 30, 2012.
-Under a contract monitored by the Office of Inspector General, KPMG LLP, an independent certified public accounting firm, performed an examination of the description of controls, the suitability of the design and operating effectiveness of the accounting and procurement processing, and general computer controls related to certain services provided by BPD's Administrative Resource Center to various Federal Government agencies (Customer Agencies) for the period July 1, 2011 to June 30, 2012.
+I am pleased to transmit the attached Report on the Bureau of the Fiscal Service Administrative Resource Center's (ARC) Description of its Financial Management Services and the Suitability of the Design and Operating Effectiveness of its Controls for the period July 1, 2013 to June 30, 2014.
+Under a contract monitored by the Office of Inspector General, KPMG LLP (KPMG), an independent certified public accounting firm, performed an examination of the description of controls, the suitability of the design, and the operating effectiveness of the accounting and procurement processing, and general computer controls (financial management services) provided by ARC to various Federal Government agencies (customer agencies) for the period July 1, 2013 to June 30, 2014.
 The contract required that the examination be performed in accordance with generally accepted government auditing standards and the American Institute of Certified Public Accountants' Statement on Standards for Attestation Engagements Number 16, Reporting on Controls at a Service Organization.

-In its examination, KPMG LLP found in all material respects:
+In its examination, KPMG found in all material respects: